Benefits of Folate

 There is a pandemic of arthritis and cholesterol-related diseases in today's society; the benefits of folate are only one part of the solution.

-One of the new buzzwords, and I must say I go along with it, is "do not eat it if your great-grandmother would not recognise it as food."
-Just walk around the supermarket, asking would your forebears identify items on the shelves as something they should be preparing for a meal today?
-Would they know it at all?
+One of the new buzzwords is "do not eat it if your great-grandmother would not recognise it as food;" and I must say I go along with it.
+Just walk around the supermarket asking would your forebears identify items on the shelves as something they should be preparing for a meal today?
+Would they recognise many of them at all?

 Arthritis in joints certainly predates the junk food revolution but it was not so disabling, painful and highly prevalent.
 It is also very much related to trauma of course.

-Vitamin B9 or folate is a vitamin found primarily in green leafy vegetables like broccoli, spinach and lettuce.
+Vitamin B9 or folate is a nutrient found primarily in green leafy vegetables like broccoli, spinach and lettuce.

 The name "folate" comes from the Latin word meaning leaf.